Showing posts with label Anton Diffring. Show all posts

 The Four Horsemen of the Apocalypse

-Entertainment industry figures, with their brand-name familiarity, built-in glamour, fame-idolatry, success-ethic traditionalism, and potential for soapy melodrama and scandalous sex; have always been popular choices for biopics.
-This in spite of the fact that they also court the potential for embarrassing impersonations, cheap-looking reenactments, actors looking absolutely nothing like the person they're portraying, and a public over-awareness of personal history that wreaks havoc with any desire to deviate from the facts.
+Entertainment industry figures, with their brand-name recognition, inherent glamour, fame-centric idolization, traditional success ethic, and capacity for melodrama and scandalous affairs, have always been popular subjects for biopics.
+This in spite of the fact that they also court the potential for embarrassing impersonations, cheap-looking reenactments, actors who bear not the slightest resemblance to the person they're portraying, and a public over-awareness of personal history that wreaks havoc with any desire to deviate from the facts.

 But while an anachronistic, out-of-whole-cloth piece of movie fabrication like 1965's Harlow (which barely seems to take place on this planet, let alone the Hollywood of the 1930's) can be painful to watch, the truth is that a blatant disregard for historical accuracy doesn't automatically doom a biopic any more than just-the-facts-ma'am verisimilitude guarantees its success.